Skip to content

 Environmental damage is one of the greatest challenges the world faces.
 And as a founding member of the Legal Sustainability Alliance and accredited to ISO14001, we are keen to play our part.

-We are committed to achieving net zero status by 2030, twenty years before the Government’s proposed 2050 deadline.
+We are committed to achieving net zero status by 2030, 20 years before the Government’s proposed 2050 deadline, and will maintain our plans for how to achieve this throughout the intervening years.

-The environment is high on a lot of people’s agendas.
-However as we all well know, it is action, not words, which are required to make a difference.
-Our management team are keen to lead by example, and to reach beyond our obligations and so set a benchmark for others to follow.
-So:
+The environment features highly on many agendas.
+However, it is action, not words, which is required to make a difference.
+Our management team are keen to lead by example and reach beyond our obligations by setting a benchmark for others to follow.

-• We have joined the Sustainable Recruitment Alliance to reduce the environmental impact on early talent recruitment, as described by Matt later.
+• We are members of the Sustainable Recruitment Alliance, with goals to reduce the environmental impact on early talent recruitment.

 • We recycle all possible materials.